WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/hyphens.md

 ## Suspended hyphens

 Don't use suspended compound modifiers that have a common base.
 You can either spell out the entire phrase, or leave a space after hyphen and leave out the base.
+Don’t form suspended compound modifiers from one-word adjectives.

 **Examples**